kchu25/CDLmotif.jl/README.md

 # Find motifs for multiple fasta files
 # <input-folder>: A string that's the input folder's absolute file path;
 #                 the input folder contains multiple fasta files.
-The folder
+This folder
 #                 *must* contain only fasta files.
 # <output-folder>: A string that's the output folder's absolute file path;
 #                  this output folder will contain multiple folders.
 Each